Opentrons/opentrons/api/docs/source/v2/new_advanced_running.rst

 Jupyter Notebook
 ----------------

-Using your web browers <i>(I'd suggest which are tested here for example 'we recommend Chrome or Firefox v10)</i>, you can acess the robots Jupyter notebook server.
+Using your web browers (I'd suggest which are tested here for example 'we recommend Chrome or Firefox v10), you can acess the robots Jupyter notebook server.
 This is a convenient environment to execute and debug protocols and define different parts of your protocol in different notebook cells.
 By doing such you can specify which parts of the protocol at a given time should run.

 To access the robot’s Jupyter notebook: